-As well as toilet training there is walking, veterinary check ups, grooming appointments, puppy training classes and socialisation to consider.
+As well as socialisation and toilet training there is walking, veterinary check ups, grooming appointments, puppy training classes to consider.

-On average a new puppy at 8 weeks old will require 2- 3 hours daily, broken up over the day and night time (yes you will have to get up at night for your puppy, just like a baby, unless you are housing your pup in an outdoor run), this will ease as the dog grows, especially if you put the time and effort in to begin with, you should have a well rounded adult dog that can get away with 40 mins dedicated time walking, interacting, training etc. excluding longer weekend walks, trips to the vets, the groomers and agility or any other fun events you may want to do with your dog.
+On average a new puppy at 8 weeks old will require 2- 3 hours daily, broken up over the day and night time.
+This will ease as the dog grows, especially if you put the time and effort in to begin with.
+You should then have a well rounded adult dog that can get away with 40 mins dedicated time.

 How much money do I need for my new pup?

-The purchase or rescue fee will always be the cheapest part of having any pet.
+The purchase or rescue fee will always be the cheapest part of having any pet, no matter how expensive your initial pet purchase is, lifetime maintenance will always be more!
 Set up fees will involve bowls, a bed, a crate, a lead, collar, id tag, toys, microchip change of owner fee, neutering fee, puppy training course and initial vaccinations.

 This can add up to €600 to €800 on top of the adoption fee.

-Ongoing costs include good quality food, annual boosters, flea and worm prevention treatments, pet insurance, grooming fees (all poodle crosses, bichon, Pomeranian, etc breeds require grooming every 6 weeks) and dog sitting/boarding fees when you are away or have long days at work, ongoing training, as well an any extra medications or supplements they may need, this will be a minimum of €150 per month or €1800 per year, as a conservative estimate.
-This could easily be more depending on your dogs size and needs.
+Ongoing costs include good quality food, annual boosters, flea and worm prevention treatments, pet insurance and grooming fees.
+Dog sitting/boarding fees may be required when you are away or have long days at work.
+Ongoing training is sometimes necessary beyond the initial training.
+Your dog may also need extra medications or supplements.
+All together these ongoing costs will be a minimum of €150 per month or €1800 per year, as a conservative estimate.
+The amount could easily be more depending on your dogs size and needs.

-That figure does not include emergency treatments your pet may require.
+That figure does not include emergency treatments or medical conditions your pet may acquire as they age.

-The good news is there are great veterinary treatments available to save your pet, should something unthinkable happen, the bad news is that these cannot be provided for without a significant cost.
-Emergency veterinary medical bills can easily run into thousands of euros within 24- 48 hours, for which insurance can be invaluable to have for peace of mind.
+The good news is there are great veterinary treatments available to save your pet, should something unthinkable happen.
+The bad news is that these cannot be provided for without a significant cost.
+Emergency veterinary medical bills can easily run into thousands of euros within 24- 48 hours, for which insurance can be invaluable for peace of mind.

 Lets take the puppy parent quiz